poojapatil010677/CDP/external-clusters.md

 ### Go-to-Market  _(Tier 1 Only)_

-_Outline an external announcement on what you will be launching and why should our customers use the feature._

-_Subheading 1_

-_Subheading 2_

-Unlocking a New Era of Data Management: Cloudera Launches Externalized Compute Cluster for fast-paced delivery of platform capabilities and reduced Operational Overhead.

-\[Santa Clara, CA, January 2024] – Cloudera, a global leader in data management and analytics, is proud to announce the release of its Externalized Compute Cluster, designed to facilitate customers in deploying and leveraging their data assets.
-With this cutting-edge offering, Cloudera empowers businesses to provision their data services effortlessly while ensuring reliability and flexibility.

 The Externalized Compute Cluster represents Operational Innovation in hosting and managing data services, enabling organizations to embrace the power of containerization for their data infrastructure.
 Built on Cloudera's legacy of reliability and innovation, this solution eases the operational overhead, reduces the total cost of ownership, provides for synchronized feature availability and standardizes the platform for all data services.